 What’s the point of having a blog if you don’t complain about things you find mildly irritating?
-Like people who pronounce mozzarella mozzrell, dropping the ‘a’ at the end.
+Like people who pronounce mozzarella mozzarell, dropping the ‘a’ at the end.
+Worse yet are those who say mootsarell.

 I had thought this was largely done by Italian Americans who wish to emsphasize their street cred: mozzarell, manicott, biscott, prosciutt, and so on.
 The vowel at the end is dropped — but is this affectation or authenticity?
 Turns out, it’s complicated.
 This from a 2004 New York Times story: